aboutcircles/profile-service/README.md

 - **`description`**: Optional, up to 500 characters.
 - **`previewImageUrl`**: Must be a valid base64-encoded image.
 Limited to 256×256 px and ~150KB.
 - **`imageUrl`**: Must be an HTTP/HTTPS URL (max length 2000 chars).
+- **`location`**: Optional string with maximum length of 160 characters.
+- **`geoLocation`**: Optional array with exactly 2 numbers in format [longitude, latitude].
+Longitude must be between -180 and 180.
+Latitude must be between -90 and 90.
 - **Overall Profile**: Total size limit is enforced.
 JSON is parsed; any unexpected or malicious data triggers blacklisting.

 ## Environment Variables / Configuration